Nini (2025 film)

-= Plot =
+Plot

 Romoke is a sanctimonious mother, whose world view is hinged on purity and conjugal decency.
 She prides her self in being an apostle of clean mind and a proponent of "no sex" before marriage, this virtues she wears with pride.
 Married to Femi Roberts, the union produced a son - Bayo.
 Niniola, Romoke's only daughter was a product of her spinsterhood "error", and this mistake she swore will not repeat itself through her daughter, on the premise of this she guard her daughter sanctimoniously.

 Niniola, a graduate from a university of repute with few post graduate degrees to her credit, is in a romantic relationship with Nnamdi Kalu.
 Nnamdi raised in a healthy home is also in a romantic relationship with Nini.
 His father Osita Kalu and mother Nkem Kalu, bequeaths their children healthy parentage.

 In this complexity of love, parentage and ego, is Skippo, a popular political thug whose duty was to protect the oil pipeline in the community has a healthy friendship with Chief Adamu, a popular senator, who in turn is a friend to Osita Kalu, Nnamdi's father, and this complex friendship eventually re-enacted the bond of love, family and relationship.

-Nnamdi and Nini where at the Nini's residence on a fateful day, when the parents when not at home.
+Nnamdi and Nini were at the Nini's residence on a fateful day, when the parents were not home.
 Basking in the euphoria of the moment, undergird by the love they both shared, they decided to go up into the room for private discussions.
 Apparently they slept and the duo woke up to Nini disvirgined, the only culprit was Nnamdi, but he vehemently denied in the face of overwhelming evidences.
-Days led into weeks, and weeks into months, Nini got pregnant, she muscles up courage to tell her parents.
-Shattered by the news, Nini's mother, Romoke, couldn't stand the fact that her daughter who she "prides in" and "pride with" is pregnant.
+Days led into weeks, and weeks into months, Nini got pregnant, she muscled up courage to tell her parents.
+Shattered by the news, Nini's mother, Romoke, could not stand the fact that her daughter who she "prides in" and "pride with" is pregnant.
 All accusing fingers pointed at Nnamdi, of course he should be.